zzhhatthl/PoDDyHePo-projection/README.md

 NB: Due the limitation of point type, `PoDDyHePoPlot` function does not support variable with more than five levels.

-The function PoDDyHePoPool returns the prevalences in numerical form.
-It gives you a table with year, prevalences and prediction intervals.

 Descriptive table with sample size and amount of missingness is also available by using `PoDDyHePoFreqtable`.